AbzRaider/vendor_nothing_thermalboost/README.md

 For PUBG Mobile, you can set the 120Hz Mode by selecting the High option in the display refresh rate settings and 90Hz by choosing the Dynamic mode.

+Enable Performance Mode from NOS Game Bar if you got extra thermal headroom

 ## Troubleshooting

 If you encounter any issues or have questions, please refer to the following: